divaprotocol/oracles/README.md

 Refer to the [DIVA Protocol github](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#settlement-process) to learn more about the settlement process.

 ## Data request
-The creation event of a derivative contract constitutes a request to a data provider to provide a data at a pre-defined future point in time.
+The creation event of a derivative contract constitutes a request to a data provider to provide a data point at a pre-defined future point in time.
 It's the data provider's responsibility to set up the required listeners and notification services to not miss the reporting window.

 The recommended way to monitor derivative contracts is using the DIVA subgraph:
 * Goerli: https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-goerli-new